sadhikakhanom/Pharmaceutical-Drug-Data-Analysis-with-SQL/Results.md

 | Severe    | Approved  | 140                |
 | Moderate  | Approved  | 147                |
 | Mild      | Approved  | 175                |

+Insights: Most approved drugs have been associated with mild side effects (175), suggesting that safety profiles still remains as one of the most important factors to look out for in the drug development pipline.
+However the number of approved drugs with severe side effects is still considerably high (140), highlighting that safety is also a factor that can sometimes be compromised if the drug is capable of treating serious/ life threatening conditions.
+This also emphasises the importance of risk management once the drugs are in widespread use.

 ----------------------------------------------

 ## 7. Approved Drugs by Class